-Are you wondering how to prune lavender?
+Unsure about the process of pruning lavender?
 If you have one or two of these wonderful shrubs in your plot, then knowing the best way to give them a trim is a worthwhile skill to have.

-It's no secret that this fragrant, evergreen plant with its spikes of purple blooms is a favourite of many gardeners.
+It's no secret that this fragrant, evergreen plant with its spikes of purple blooms is a favorite of many gardeners.
 And if you've been planning an update to your garden borders, then lavender should definitely be on your list of plants to consider.

 As Sarah Squire, Chairman of Squire's Garden Centres says, 'You don't need to do much to keep your lavender looking thick and compact throughout the year.'
 So without further ado, follow our guide on how to prune lavender – you'll be amazed at how easy it is.

 John Negus, a gardening expert from Amateur Gardening, shares his tips on how to prune lavender:

 - Take your best secateurs or best garden shears, making sure they are clean and sharp.

 - Once flowering has finished, lightly trim over the plants to remove the old flower heads.

 - In early spring the following year, cut them back much harder, as hard as you dare but without cutting into the woody stems – lavender very rarely re-grows from the woody base but will readily shoot from much younger stems.
 You should be able to see the tiny gray buds emerging and will know where to cut back to.

 Ideally, do the two stages of lavender pruning – once in late summer and once in spring – every year.
 This will keep your plants as strong, vigorous, and youthful-looking as possible, and ensure a good display of flowers each summer, says John.